RVel37/validation-dataset/README.md

 # Validation Dataset

-We created a validation cohort using [BamSurgeon](https://github.com/adamewing/bamsurgeon), a tool that allows variants to be inserted into preexisting BAM files.
-By creating "FrankenBAM" samples with spliced-in variants, we can validate hundreds of variants within a single sample, significantly reducing both the time and computational resources required for validation purposes.
+We created a validation cohort using [BamSurgeon](https://github.com/adamewing/bamsurgeon), a tool that inserts variants into into preexisting BAM files.
+By creating "FrankenBAM" samples containing spiked-in variants, we can validate hundreds of variants within a single sample, significantly reducing both time and computational resources required for validation purposes.

 ---
 ## Prerequisites